List of Big Bash League records and statistics

-The Big Bash League (BBL, also known as the KFC Big Bash League for sponsorship reasons) is an Australian professional Twenty20 cricket league, which was established in 2011 by Cricket Australia.
+The Big Bash League (BBL), also known as the KFC Big Bash League for sponsorship reasons, is an Australian professional Twenty20 cricket league which was established in 2011 by Cricket Australia.
+Records listed here are counted from the inaugural season onwards and do not include the league's predecessor, the KFC Twenty20 Big Bash.
+Players who competed in the 2025–26 Big Bash League season are highlighted in bold.